2022 Hall of Fame Inductees

 As an alumnus, Bernie was the Grand President in 2018 and has held many positions within the National Fraternity including Vice Grand President from 2016-2018, Educational Foundation Director, Educational Foundation Chair, Alumni Director at Iota Chapter, National Board Member and many more.

 The Hall of Fame is to honor those Alpha Gamma Rho alumni who have made outstanding contributions to the Fraternity and/or outstanding service in their professional work and/or exceptional service to mankind.
-Inductees should be held in high esteem as other AGRs reflect on the Brother’s stature.
+Inductees should be held in high esteem as other AGRs reflect the Brother’s stature.

 Tim Heiller

 Tim Heiller was born March 4, 1968.
 He was initiated into the Eta Chapter of Alpha Gamma Rho at Iowa State University in 1987.
-Brother Heiller graduated with his bachelor’s degree in Animal Science in 1990 and started his career with Elanco Animal Health.
+Brother Heiller graduated with his bachelor's degree in animal science in 1990 and started his career with Elanco Animal Health.

 Brother Heiller now works for PIC as a Key Account Manager.
 In this position, he works on the company’s recruitment strategy and helps implement it at targeted campuses to assist with recruiting new college graduates.

 During his 22 years as an Adviser, he also implemented an educational program for graduating seniors.
 This program helped collegiates at Eta Chapter better prepare themselves for life after college.
-The multi-session program provided lessons on various topics including “Financial 101,” giving back to local communities, churches and more.
+The multi-session program provided lessons on assorted topics including “Financial 101,” giving back to local communities, churches and more.

 He also took on two large renovation projects for the Eta Chapter House in 1992 and 2005, sitting on committees that focused on the re-design of the building and the fundraising for the project.